MetaNetX/MNXtools/doc/convert_manual.md

 **COMP_MAP_MULTIPLE**

-* The mapping returns more than one MNXref identifiers and one of them is **arbitrarily** selected in the mapped model.
+* The mapping returns more than one MNXref identifier and one of them is **arbitrarily** selected in the mapped model.
-* This situation may arise because of not enough information is supplied in the source model or because of a deprecated MNXref identifiers which was remapped onto more than one identifier in the latest MNXref releases.
+* This situation may arise because not enough information is supplied in the source model or because of a deprecated MNXref identifier which was remapped onto more than one identifier in the latest MNXref releases.
 * _Suggested model improvement_: update the identifier in the source model to remove the ambiguity.

 **COMP_GENERIC**

 * The original compartments have been replaced by generic compartments MNXD1 and MNXD2 as in the MNXref distribution.
-* The connectivity of the network is likely have been lost, if it contained more than one compartment.
+* The connectivity of the network is likely to have been lost, if it contained more than one compartment.

 **REAC_MAP_OK**